The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Tourism filled jobs

-Since 2021-22, ABS (Australian Bureau of Statistics) has adopted ‘tourism filled jobs’ as the standard metric for reporting tourism employment.
-Therefore, the 2022-23 STSA also uses this metric for the second time (see explanatory notes for further information).
+Since 2022-23, the ABS has adopted ‘tourism filled jobs’ as the standard metric for reporting tourism employment.
+Therefore, the STSA also uses this metric (see explanatory notes for further information).

-Compared with 2018-19 levels, all states and territories had fewer direct tourism filled jobs in 2022-23.
-The deficits in direct tourism filled jobs in 2022-23 relative to the pre-pandemic level varied across jurisdictions, but was less than 20% in all cases:
+Compared with 2018-19 levels, all states and territories had higher tourism filled jobs in 2023-24 (Table 4).
+The increase in total tourism filled jobs in 2023-24 relative to the pre-pandemic level varied across jurisdiction:

 Direct jobsTotal jobs*Direct jobsTotal jobs*Direct jobsTotal jobs*